Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: EM Algorithm Validation

+In order to analyze whether the estimations are biased or just have larger variance, we present the boxplots in Figure \ref{fig:BoxSimulatedD}.
+We include boxplots for only three of the parameter combinations we simulated.
+The parameters were chosen to enable comparison of estimations of parameters that result in low (2\%), moderate (17\%), and high (40\%) levels of silent abandonment in subfigures (a), (b), and (c), respectively.
+We see that regardless of the level of silent abandonment, the EM algorithm produces the most accurate estimation of customer patience, followed by Method 2 taking uSab as Sab (M2-Sab), which overestimates $\theta$ (underestimates average customer patience).

-\subsection{Accuracy with Regard to the Estimation of $q$ and $\gamma$}
+\subsubsection{Accuracy with Regard to the Estimation of $q$ and $\gamma$.}

-In this appendix we provide the MSE of the estimation of $q$ using the simulated data described in Section \ref{subsubsec:EMaccuracy}.
-Note that here we cannot compare to other methods since only the EM algorithm estimates this parameter.
-Figure \ref{fig:SimulatedDataq_a} presents the MSE of $q$ as a function of the proportion of silent abandonment customers (out of all the arriving customers) in logarithmic scale.
+Here, we provide the MSEs of the estimations of $q$ and $\gamma$ using the simulated data described in Appendix \ref{subsubsec:EMaccuracy}.
+Note that here we cannot compare estimation of $q$ to other methods since only the EM algorithm estimates this parameter.
+Figure EC.\ref{fig:SimulatedDataq_a} presents the MSE of $q$ as a function of the proportion of silent-abandonment customers (out of all the arriving customers) in logarithmic scale.
 We show here that the error rate is very small; therefore, the estimation is very accurate.

-Figure \ref{fig:SimulatedDataGamma_b} presents the MSE results for estimating $\gamma$ in a logarithmic scale.
+Figure EC.\ref{fig:SimulatedDataGamma_b} presents the MSE results for estimating $\gamma$ in a logarithmic scale.
 The x-axis is the proportion of silent-abandonment customers (out of all the arriving customers).
 We note that the estimation of most of the methods is exactly the same, except for the method of \cite{Mandelbaum2013Data}, where we take the uncertain conversations ($M=0$) to be $C_{2}$.
-For this reason, most of the lines in Figure \ref{fig:SimulatedDataGamma_b} are exactly the same as in the estimation of the EM.
-We conclude that the error rate of the EM as well as for most of the other methods is quite small.
+For this reason, most of the lines in Figure EC.\ref{fig:SimulatedDataGamma_b} are exactly the same as in the estimation of the EM algorithm.
+We conclude that the error rate of the EM algorithm as well as for most of the other methods is quite small.